worldline/kotlin-workshop-javazone2025/03-02-koog-compose-exercise.md

   }
   ```
 - ⚠️ Please be careful about the `AI_API_KEY` variable.
 You should not hardcode-it your API key in the source code.
 This is just for the sake of the example, for non-public applications, or for servers.
-- The last setp is tp change the `CountryList` composable so that it shows a button next to each row.
+- Next, change the `CountryList` composable so that it shows a button next to each row.
 When the button is clicked, the `CountryInfo` composable is shown with the information about the selected country.

   ```kotlin
   @Composable